Darthpaul0/Rust/Projects/challenges/challenges.md

 Create a function that finds a word with a given sum in the word list provided.
 For instance, polytetrafluoroethylene is the only word with a sum of 313.

 ### Challenge 2.1: Possible optimization 1

-Assign value to each word in the word list before read the sum, this way you can delimit your search
+Assign a value to each word in the word list before read the sum, this way you can delimit your search

 ### Challenge 2.2: Possible optimization 2

 Read each character of the word and stops if its greater than the specified sum

 ## Challenge 3